 Thank you for visiting our Flint Barns accommodation.
-We believe this is the perfect place to stay to enjoy the picturesque landscape of the South Downs National Park and the rich history of the area, where coast meets countryside.
+We believe this is the perfect place to stay to enjoy the picturesque landscape of the South Downs National Park and the rich history of the area.
 We have compiled a concise list of some of the activities, attractions and iconic places to visit locally.
 Our staff will also have their personal favourites and are happy to recommend other interesting adventures.

 Pick up an Estate map from the Cellar Door or the Flint Barns and walk the Trail.
 You can make it part of a longer walk, but if you start at the Cellar Door it takes about an hour and fifteen minutes and is about three miles.